NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 nix-repl> :b graphviz.override { withXorg = false; }
 ```

-This will build graphviz without X support, it's as simple as that.
+This will build `graphviz` without X support, it's as simple as that.

-However, let's say a package `P` depends on graphviz, how do we make `P` depend on the new graphviz without X support?
+However, let's say a package `P` depends on `graphviz`, how do we make `P` depend on the new `graphviz` without X support?

 ## In an imperative world...